adammmmm/hitless-key-rollover/README.md

 From 20.3 and onwards, Juniper has implemented a configuration knob which should make this script obsolete for the sake of SAK-rekeying.
 It'll still be useful for CKN/CAK though, but that could be at a much longer interval like every 4 weeks or so.

+It's been running in a production environment with around 20 routers of various models and versions for 5 years.
-I've tried to fix as many bugs as possible, but I'd still do extensive testing before using it in production.
+I'd still recommend testing on your own before using it however.

 ---